They go by many names, but one of the most common is the “C.E.O.” Also known as the “Christmas, Easter, Only.”

 Everyone knows that holidays bring in an influx of new churchgoers, and that’s great.
 We’re not shaming anyone who isn’t an every-Sunday church-going worshiper.

-However, as a leader in your faith community, I bet you were wishing you could connect with this audience outside of just religious holidays.
+However, as a leader in your faith community, I bet you were wishing you could communicate with this audience outside of just religious holidays.

 89% of Americans say they believe in God, but on average only 36% of people identify as weekly religious service attendees.